-- Note the product description or name that is listed on the Passport Advantage "Find downloads & media" page. - Ensure that you have Administrator privileges. - If you want single sign-on support for applications accessed through Mozilla Firefox, see "Enabling single sign-on support in Mozilla Firefox Extended Support Release 17" on page 108.
+- Note the product description or name that is listed on the Passport Advantage "Find downloads & media" page. - Ensure that you have Administrator privileges. - If you want single sign-on support for applications accessed through Mozilla Firefox, see "Enabling single sign-on support in Mozilla Firefox Extended Support Release" on page 85. - For deployments on Windows 10, complete the following steps: - Ensure that you have Windows 10 Build 1511 installed. - If you have enabled the ESSO Credential Provider, disable the Windows 10 lock screen: - Open the Local Group Policy Editor.
+Click Start > Run and enter gpedit.msc. - 2.
+Go to Computer Configuration > Administrative Templates > Control Panel > Personalization. - 3.
+Select the Do not display the lock screen policy and set it to Enable.